armory/docs/content/en/borealis/quick-start/borealis-org-get-started.md

 1. Navigate to the [**Deployment Targets > Kubernetes**](https://console.cloud.armory.io/configuration/accounts/kubernetes) page in the **Configuration UI**.
 2. Add a new Kubernetes account and supply the following information:

    - **Account Name**: (Required) This is how the account is labeled in the **Configuration** and **Armory Deployments Status UI**.
 Use a descriptive name.
-It is the equivalent of the `identifier` parameter for clusters that are connected manually.
-If you manually installed the RNA on a cluster, make sure you use the same name.
+It is the equivalent of the `agentIdentifier`, so use the same value for clusters that are connected manually by installing an RNA.
    - **Kubeconfig**: (Optional) The kubeconfig used to access the cluster.
 Provide this if you did not install the RNA manually and want Borealis to use the kubeconfig to access the cluster.
    - **Context**: (Optional) The context used to access the cluster.
 When no context is configured for an account the current-context in your kubeconfig is assumed.
 For more information, see [Configure Access to Multiple Clusters](https://kubernetes.io/docs/tasks/access-cluster-api/configure-access-multiple-clusters/).
    - **Remote Network Agent**: (Optional) The RNA that is installed on the cluster.
 This is required if the cluster is not accessible through the public internet.